Member Reviews

 “This book is for asexual and romantic folks who have questions about to navigate relationships of all kinds.”

 The book starts with the basics.
 Terminology.
 Social concepts.
-What is ace, what is aro, why do we sometimes say aspec, what’s the Allo World?
-The author also makes it clear that this is his perspective on the spectrum and overall I found the tone and approach incredibly respectful and inclusive.
+What is ace, what is aro, why do we sometimes say aspec, what’s the allo world?
+The author also makes it clear that this is their perspective on the spectrum and overall I found the tone and approach incredibly respectful and inclusive.
 And there’s the 2nd part of the book about relationships: friendships, platonic relationships, queerplatonic, nonamory, love and sex and romance.
-I like how open and authentic the book operates and how it covers so many areas with lots of stories from the author himself.
+I like how open and authentic the book operates and how it covers so many areas with lots of stories from the author themself.

 “My goal […] I want every ace and aro person out there to feel equipped and empowered to pursue the relationships they want.”